evodify/evodify.github.io/_posts/2016-06-09-heterozygotes-ambiguity-characters.md

 <h2>Software</h2>

 <p>Unfortunately, I cannot provide an extensive list of software which can or cannot use ambiguity characters as heterozygotes.
 Maybe I will make such a list later.
-For this post, I have only looked at the programs listed on the Wikipedia page about <a href="https://en.wikipedia.org/wiki/Nucleotide_diversity">nucleotide diversity</a>.</p>
+For this post, I have only looked at the programs listed on the Wikipedia page about <a href="https://en.wikipedia.org/wiki/Nucleotide_diversity" target="_blank">nucleotide diversity</a>.</p>

 <p>Among these programs, MEGA5 and VariScan discard ambiguity characters.
 Arlequin can handle heterozygous genotypes, but it requires that you provide actual haplotypes (real or pseudo-phased), and this is different from using ambiguity characters.
 DnaSP is the only program that correctly uses ambiguity characters as heterozygotes.
 You just need to use the option "Open Unphase/Genotype Data Files" during data loading.</p>